bogdan-ciulei/movie_booker/README.md

 ## Building:
 1) Windows:
 	Install Conan 2 Package Manager https://docs.conan.io/2/index.html
+	Install Cmake ( required to build Boost.Asio and gtest ibraries ) You have 2 options :
+	a) Building with Cmake
+	Run
+>		mkdir build
+>		mkdir build\Debug
+>		conan install . -s build_type=Debug --build=missing -of build\Debug
+>		cd build\Debug
+>		cmake ..\.. -DCMAKE_TOOLCHAIN_FILE=conan_toolchain.cmake -DCMAKE_BUILD_TYPE=Debug
+>		cmake --build . --config Debug
+	This will create different paths for debug and release files.
+Repeat similar for release.

+	b) Build using Visual Studio
-   Install Cmake ( required to build Boost.Asio land gtest ibraries ) Copy conanfile.txt from msvc/ to the root of the project ( this will change the build system to MSBuild ).
+	Copy conanfile.txt from msvc/ to the root of the project ( this will change the build system to MSBuild ).
 	Run
 >		conan profile detect -f
 	This should autodetect your system configuration succesfully.
 If it fails and compilation fails, replace the %USERPROFILE%\.conan\profiles\default with the one from msvc\conan\profiles **making sure to edit everything according to your machine configuration**.
 	Run
 >		conan install . -s build_type=Debug --build=missing -of build\x64\debug\props
 >		conan install . -s build_type=Release --build=missing -of build\x64\release\props
    This will build the dependencies and create the props files that are used by the Visual Studio projects.